-Curiously, the film was like a colour version of STEREO.
-For it again followed Mlodzik-this time evoking a bespectacled H.P.
-Lovecraft in sepulchral black and openly identified as one Adrian Tripod, a surname that linked him to film art and film artists via the tripod that supported stationary film cameras-wandering around the equally futurist Massey College of the University of Toronto interacting with another cast of exuberant young and mostly male students, four of whom resembled Spielberg, Art Garfunkel, Dennis Hopper and Paul Simon.
-The resemblance of CRIMES OF THE FUTURE to STEREO was affirmed by the fact that it was also silent and that its silence was also intermittently interrupted by a VO by Tripod.
-This time, however, the VO was less satirically cerebral and scientific and more cryptic and fictional.
-An interest in a more advanced humanity and implicitly more advanced film artist was also largely absent.
-However, Tripod’s account of a struggle between his House of Skin skin disorder treatment centre and the Institute of Neo-Venereal Disease anticipated Cronenberg’s determination to defeat diseased Neo-Hollywood film art with his idiosyncratic indie film art.
+Curiously, like STEREO, the silence of the film was also intermittently interrupted by a VO by one Adrian Tripod-his surname linking him to film art and film artists via the tripod that supported stationary film cameras, and played by Mlodzik-who resembled a bespectacled H.P.
+Lovecraft in sepulchral black and who wandered around the equally futurist Massey College of the University of Toronto interacting with another cast of exuberant young and mostly male students, four of whom resembled Spielberg, Art Garfunkel, Dennis Hopper and Paul Simon.
+Significantly, however, this time the VO was not satirically cerebral and scientific or openly interested in a more advanced humanity and implicitly more advanced film artist.
+Despite this change in narrative focus, Tripod’s account of a struggle between his House of Skin skin disorder treatment centre and the Institute of Neo-Venereal Disease still anticipated Cronenberg’s determination to defeat diseased Neo-Hollywood film art with his idiosyncratic indie film art.

 The main difference between CRIMES OF THE FUTURE and STEREO was that the former also included an intermittent weird electronic ‘score’.
-CRIMES OF THE FUTURE also ended with a strange and almost pedophilic sequence that saw Tripod alone in a room with a sexually ambiguous child who may or may not have been a naturally powerful and telepathic omnisexual.
-Stripping down to his black pants, and with a tie wrapped around his neck, Tripod sat down in a chair opposite the child, stared at him, shared cake icing with him, and then closed his eyes and cried a single blue tear, perhaps a lament for Cronenberg’s own lost childhood innocence or in knowing and anguished anticipation of the difficult and depressing years ahead as a much maligned and reviled film artist.
+CRIMES OF THE FUTURE also ended with a strange and almost pedophilic sequence that saw Tripod alone in a room with a child who may have been a boy or a girl and also may or may not have been a naturally powerful and telepathic omnisexual.
+Stripping down to his black pants, and with a tie wrapped around his neck, Tripod sat down in a chair opposite the child, stared at him/her, shared cake icing with him/her, and then closed his eyes and cried a single bluegreen tear, perhaps a lament for Cronenberg’s own lost childhood innocence or in knowing and anguished anticipation of the difficult and depressing years ahead as a much maligned and reviled film artist.

 However, while mysterious, CRIMES OF THE FUTURE was shot well and allowed Cronenberg to continue tossing out all of the conventions of Hollywood film art so as to remake film art in a more thoughtful, quirky and indie style while retaining his trademark camera style.
+A quirky indie style that implicitly met with the approval of Stanley Kubrick, for he implicitly linked Cronenberg to the mayhem loving and triumphant indie punk, Alexander ‘Alex’ DeLarge-played by Malcolm McDowell-in the allegorical docufeature artbuster, A CLOCKWORK ORANGE (1971).
 A more thoughtful and satirical style that clearly now had the confidence to embrace and eagerly subvert and transform mainstream film art, for after fooling around with counterculture secret agents in the allegorical telefilm, SECRET WEAPONS (1972), with the Canadian Broadcasting Corporation (CBC), Cronenberg left behind his carefree and unstructured student film art years and returned along with Mlodzik with his first allegorical feature film, SHIVERS (1975), a far more serious and structured work that affirmed the implications in CRIMES OF THE FUTURE, FROM THE DRAIN and STEREO that Hollywood film artists would be his favourite targets.

 ‘Do you want to go to a party?’